Outhouse Toilets

 Our kids went through a phase where they didn't want to use an outhouse.
 That's perfectly understandable.
 That gaping hole can be scary!

-rustic outhouse in the woods
+A rustic timber outhouse in the woods

 Don't force the issue.
 Wait until your children are older and are ready to give it a try.